 Your college experience is meant to be life changing — to open doors and shape you for a significant career and life.
 That’s why Regent University, Virginia Beach, equips students with knowledge and faith, together.
 Whether you study online or on campus, you’ll enjoy classes that challenge your mind and advance your skills.
 You’ll also develop friendships that make you stronger and Christ-centered character that helps you embrace your purpose and serve with vision.

 Below, you’ll learn more about flexible housing options, comfortable dining facilities and plenty of activities to help you develop a strong sense of community.

 Regent University has contracted with MBS Direct to provide a bookstore.
 MBS Direct Online Bookstore allows you the opportunity to see all of your required and recommended books according to your course registration.
 You can also search for textbook information for all classes as you make registration decisions.
-MBS Direct offers competitive pricing, upfront guaranteed buyback offers, rental options, financial aid credit, 24/7 customer support, and free ground shipping at the start of each term.
+MBS Direct Online Bookstore offers competitive pricing, upfront guaranteed buyback offers, rental options, financial aid credit, 24/7 customer support, and free ground shipping at the start of each term.

 Regent also provides an on-campus gift shop, located on the first floor of the Student Center.
 Stocked with Regent student and alum favorites, you can purchase Regent clothing, gifts, school supplies, and snacks there.
 The gift shop also sells clothes and gift items online at www.regent.edu/giftshop.

 Regent Ordinary, located in the Student Center, is a quaint dining establishment providing great food, cafeteria style, at great prices.

 SC 1st Floor